 12 Minutes down 824 Getting back up

 The descent took a full 12 minutes, but resurfacing took a monumental 824 minutes (a bit less than 14 hours).
-This allow for decompression and expulsion of nitrogen from his body’s tissues.
+This allowed for decompression and expulsion of nitrogen from his body’s tissues.

-There were several support divers in the water with mr Gabr, should anything go wrong during his dive.
-On land a team of hyperbaric doctors were also ready to supply their supported.
+There were several support divers in the water with Mr. Gabr, had anything gone wrong during his dive.
+On land, a team of hyperbaric doctors was also ready to lend their support.

-The deepest of these maintained a depth of 100 meters/330 feet, meaning the 41-year-old former lieutenant-colonel descended the last more than 232 meters on his own.
+The deepest of these maintained a depth of 330 feet (100 meters), meaning the 41-year-old former lieutenant-colonel descended the last more than 760 feet on his own.
 This was by far the lion’s share of the dive, in terms of depth at least.
 The surface diver accompanied him on the entire dive except for the 40 minutes spent at the greatest depths.

 The record settles an old argument

-The dive and the new world record also sets to rest a controversy in the world of extreme deep diving.
+The dive and the new world record also set to rest a controversy in the world of extreme deep diving.

-While mr. Gomez’ dive in 2005 has so far been the recognized, official world record for deep diving for a male on an open scuba unit.
-The same year, a deeper dive was supposedly completed by the French diver Pascal Bernabe off the coast of Corsica.
+While Mr. Gomez’ dive in 2005 has so far been the recognized, official world record for deep diving for a male in an open scuba unit, the same year, a deeper dive was supposedly completed by the French diver Pascal Bernabe off the coast of Corsica.

-According to mr. Bernabe himself, he successfully reached a depth of 330 meters.
+According to claims by Mr. Bernabe himself, he successfully reached a depth of 1,082 feet (330 meters).

-However, as this dive was not validated by officials, it cannot be certified as the official world record, however a number of divers and dive clubs accept his record as being true.
+This dive was, however, not validated by officials, so it can’t be certified as the official world record, even though a number of divers and dive clubs accept his record as true.

-This has generated much debate over which dive is actually the world’s deepest, a debate which can now be laid to rest, as mr. Gabr’s dive a full 2.35 meters deeper than mr. Bernabe’s.
+This generated a lot of debate over which dive was actually the world’s deepest, a debate which can now be laid to rest, as Mr. Gabr’s dive is a full 7.7 feet (2.35 meters) deeper than Mr. Bernabe’s.

 — Love Life &Smile (@loveLife_Smile) September 19, 2014